GENIVI/meta-ivi/README.md

 6. Add meta-openembedded/meta-networking path to
 COREBASE/build/conf/bblayers.conf file.

-7. Set MACHINE ??= "vexpressa9" or MACHINE ??= "qemux86" in
+7. Set MACHINE ??= "vexpressa9", MACHINE ??= "qemux86" or MACHINE ??= "qemux86-64"
-COREBASE/build/conf/local.conf file to build for an emulated ARMv7a or IA-32 instruction-set maschine respectively.
+in COREBASE/build/conf/local.conf file to build for an emulated ARMv7a, x86 or x86-64
+instruction-set maschine respectively.

 8. Add